tinyclub/cloud-lab/README.md

 [Cloud Lab](http://tinylab.org/cloud-lab) is a Docker based online lab center, it integrates many popular computer science courses and provides a Docker based experiment environment as-is.

+Cloud Lab is open source with no warranty – use at your own risk.

 ## Quickstart

 ### Install docker